solarisDigitalAssets/docs/README.md

-# solaris Digital Assets Platform
+# Solaris Digital Assets Platform

 In this project you will find code examples, tools and documentation related to the *solaris Digital Assets* Platform.